-In fact, Syndacast predicts that 74% of all internet traffic will be video by 2017.
+In fact, Syndacast predicted that 74% of all internet traffic will be video by 2017.

 A terrific example of video marketing in the internet marketing niche is Whiteboard Friday by Rand from Moz.
 Their tutorials are a staple content consumed by most marketers.
 It’s helped Moz in expanding their brand’s reach as well as earning trust.

-Tutorials aren’t the only form of videos you can create.
+Tutorials aren’t the only form of videos you can create, however.

 You can also entertain people.
-An example of a brand that has done tremendously well by producing just one quirky video is Dollar Shave Club.
+An example of a brand that has done exceptionally well by producing just one quirky video is Dollar Shave Club.